 Occasionally, family projects may be assigned as well.
-Unfinished class work maybe assigned as homework on an as needed basis.
+Unfinished classwork may be assigned as homework on an as-needed basis.

-We will be communicating to families via Class Dojo, email, and weekly newsletter.
+We will be communicating with families via Class Dojo, email, and weekly newsletter.
 If you have any questions or concerns throughout the year, please feel free to email your child’s teacher, and he/she will respond within 24 hours.

-The school will hold two parent teacher conferences (one per semester).
+The school will hold two parent-teacher conferences (one per semester).
 However, if you ever need to schedule a meeting between conferences, please do not hesitate to contact your child’s teacher(s).
 Please keep in mind that our instructional time is extremely valuable.
 Therefore, we will respond to requests during non-instructional times.